THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-In some cases, you might just rearrange furniture.
+In some cases, you might rearrange the furniture.

 Other times, you might want to paint the room another color.

-By starting on Friday, you increase the odds of being done before the work week and adding one more thing to your to do list.
+By starting on Friday, you increase the odds of being done before the work week and add one more thing to your to-do list.

-Mini golf is a great option whether you’re by yourself or with friends.
+Mini golf is an excellent option, whether by yourself or with friends.

-It’s usually pretty cheap as well and can provide an hour of entertainment.
+It’s usually pretty cheap and can provide an hour of entertainment.

 And if the weather isn’t cooperating, many places, including shopping malls, now have indoor courses.

-These tours can be found in most cities and often give you a history of the city as well.
+These tours can be found in most cities and often give you a history of the city.

-And if you’re really brave, some places offer haunted house tours as well.
+And if you’re courageous, some places also offer haunted house tours.

-I pick a topic that really interests me and then visit Wikipedia to read about it.
+I pick a topic that interests me and then visit Wikipedia to read about it.